Aiee/nebula/storage/README.md

 # What is Nebula Graph?

-**Nebula Graph** is an open-source graph database capable of hosting super large scale graphs with dozens of billions of vertices (nodes) and trillions of edges, with milliseconds of latency.
+**Nebula Graph** is an open-source graph database capable of hosting super large scale graphs with dozens of billions of vertices (nodes) and trillions of edges, with milliseconds of.

 Compared with other graph database solutions, **Nebula Graph** has the following advantages: